 Code Owners (PREMIUM)

-Code Owners define who owns specific files or paths in a repository.
-You can require that Code Owners approve a merge request before it's merged.
+Code Owners define who owns specific files or directories in a repository.

 If you don't want to use Code Owners for approvals, you can configure rules instead.